twocentstudios/goalie/README.md

 ## Disclaimers/limitations/improvements

-- I don't intended it to be a full-featured time tracking app for every purpose.
+- I don't intended the app to be a full-featured time tracking app for every purpose.
 - The app hasn't been thoroughly QA tested, integration tested, or unit tested.
 - You can only track one _topic_.
 - It's a single window app (intentionally not a MenuBarExtra).